Be Cautious When Considering A Foreclosure Or Short Sale

 If the lender takes ownership of the property, either through an agreement with the owner during pre-foreclosure or at the public auction, the lender will usually want to re-sell the property to recover the unpaid loan amount.
 Typically, the lender will then clear the title and perform needed maintenance and repair.
 However, the potential bargain for these REO homes is typically less than a pre-foreclosure or auction property.
 Bank foreclosures can become government foreclosures if the loan is backed by a government agency such as the Department of Housing and Urban Development (HUD) or the Department of Veterans Affairs (VA).
 In that case the government agency would be responsible for selling the property.

-We’re not just here to see your South Florida oceanfront home sold, we’re here to make sure this process is done right and to meet your goals.
-We’re here for you not for us.
-Choose our family to go beyond your expectations — one who is an expert in your ideal neighborhood and fits your lifestyle from Vero Beach to Singer Island.
+We’re not just here to see your Treasure Coast of Florida oceanfront home sold, we’re here to make sure this process is done right and to meet your goals.
+We’re here for you, not for us.
+Choose our family to go beyond your expectations — one who is an expert in your ideal neighborhood and fits your lifestyle from Fort Pierce to Singer Island.

 Let an AmPro Realty, Inc. Realtor professional provide important advice and help guide you with your questions by contacting us.

-Quick View of Foreclosures & Short Sales in northern Palm Beach County & Treasure Coast
+View Hot Foreclosures & Short Sales in Palm Beach County & The Treasure Coast